-Texas Instruments' and TI Tucson's continued success depends on the retention and recruitment of skilled personnel, including technical, marketing, management and staff personnel.
+Texas Instruments' continued success depends on the retention and recruitment of skilled personnel, including technical, marketing, management and staff personnel.
 Experienced personnel in the electronics industry are in high demand and competition for their skills is intense.
-There can be no assurance that Texas Instruments and TI Tucson will be able to successfully retain and recruit the key personnel that they require.
+There can be no assurance that Texas Instruments will be able to successfully retain and recruit the key personnel that they require.